Welcome to the Bird and Nature Photography of Jumbo Williams.

 The International Court of Justice disagrees.
 It issued a landmark opinion on July 23rd 2025, stating that countries have a legal duty to protect people and ecosystems from the "urgent and existential threat" posed by climate change.

 Katharine Hayhoe, a climate scientist, advocates for grassroots action.
 “For climate action to happen at scale, conversations have to move beyond international summits to what’s happening in our communities, our workplaces, and our organizations.
 And there, change isn’t something we wait for; it’s something we catalyze.
 Essays by Jonathan Foley and Tina Swanson of Project Drawdown expand on these concepts.
+Economics (renewables cost less than fossil fuels) and global disruptions in oil supplies (America/Israel/Iran 2026 war) are pushing countries to seek green energy solutions.

 My tiny blog joins the many voices that attempt to foster awareness of nature’s bounty and the profound impact of Homo sapiens upon the Earth’s interconnected systems.
 Perhaps, as more people choose to connect the dots, attitudes and priorities may adjust.